 This growth and the subsequent rotting threatens the structural integrity of your home and threatens occupants’ safety.

-In a lot of cases, especially emergency situations, ensuring proper water damage restoration is not an immediate concern.
+In a lot of cases, especially emergency situations, ensuring proper water damage inspection is not an immediate concern.
 As a result, mold has the opportunity to develop and continue to put your health and your home at risk for months, even years, after a flood.

 Black mold brought on by water damage remains a problem until it’s detected and completely removed.
 Some property owners might not be insured for this process, which brings us to another topic: the financial stress that follows a flood.